MahjongPantheon/pantheon/Frey/README.md

 We accept any help with developing, testing and improving our system, so please feel free to create issues or send pull requests for missing functionality.

-- Remember to use PSR2 coding standards when adding php code.
-- The DB migrations are implemented using [Phinx](http://docs.phinx.org), see its documentation for details.

 ### Legend

 **Frey** (or Freyr) is a god in Norse mythology associated with sacral kingship and prosperity, with sunshine